ianaraujo/bert-finance-sentiment/README.md

 Total: 491 cartas

-## Questions
+## TO-DO

-- How to prep a GitHub repo for opensource and contributions (PRs)?
-- Finish sentiment metric evals
-- Optimize the sentiment pipeline with datasets
+- Exist logic for all scrapers